We do not release menus in advance. We often harvest produce from our fields the same day as your dinner.

 Each event is priced according to the volume of food and style of dining.
 Details and reservations can be processed here.

-Yes, there is one bathroom in the farm house and one bathroom in the Tall Barn.
+Yes, there is one bathroom in the farm house.

 Wear whatever makes you feel comfortable, although we strongly discourage suits, ties, high heels, fancy loafers and open toed shoes.
 Remember Granor is a working farm.
 Our roads and paths are loose stone, gravel, and dirt, which means they are often uneven and muddy.
 Occasionally, a chicken or duck will also leave an unwrapped present for you.
 Use common sense and dress accordingly.

 You might get wet.
 Our events will go on rain or shine as the meals take place in our climate controlled farm house.
-In case of extreme weather, we will modify the farm tour accordingly.
+In case of extreme weather, we will modify the farm tour accordingly and should we cancel a meal due to weather, we will contact all attendees personally.

 Please do not.
-Our chickens and ducks need their rest.
+Our chickens need their rest.
 Also, coyotes, raccoons and our other nocturnal friends may not be welcoming.

 We do not allow smoking anywhere on Granor Farm, including the parking lot.
 Smoking causes serious damage to our plants and soil (sometimes staying in the soil for up to 40 years!) that can not be remedied through organic practices.